The GEBF supports oyster reef restoration in the Mobile Bay and Mississippi Sound.

 Current Projects

-To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Alabama stands at 39, with a total current value of more than $255 million.
-These projects leverage or compliment other conservation investments worth nearly $130 million, creating a total impact of more than $355 million for the Alabama coast.
+In November 2022, NFWF made its final awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Alabama.
+The GEBF has supported 47 projects, with a total value of $356 million.
+These projects leverage or compliment other conservation investments worth nearly $200 million, creating a total impact of more than $555 million for the Alabama coast.
 These projects were selected for funding following extensive consultation with the Alabama Department of Conservation and Natural Resources, the U.S. Fish and Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA).

 The projects in Alabama address high-priority conservation needs.
 They represent important efforts to protect and enhance natural and living resources, as well as significant planning efforts to develop future projects for consideration under the GEBF.